Educational assessment: Validity

-A good assessment has both validity and reliability, plus the other quality attributes noted above for a specific context and purpose.
+A good assessment has both validity and reliability, along with the other quality attributes noted above, for a specific context and purpose.
 In practice, an assessment is rarely totally valid or totally reliable.
-A ruler which is marked wrongly will always give the same (wrong) measurements.
+A ruler that is marked wrongly will always give the same (wrong) measurements.
 It is very reliable, but not very valid.
-Asking random individuals to tell the time without looking at a clock or watch is sometimes used as an example of an assessment which is valid, but not reliable.
+Asking random individuals to tell the time without looking at a clock or watch is sometimes used as an example of an assessment that is valid, but not reliable.
 The answers will vary between individuals, but the average answer is probably close to the actual time.
 In many fields, such as medical research, educational testing, and psychology, there will often be a trade-off between reliability and validity.
 A history test written for high validity will have many essay and fill-in-the-blank questions.
-It will be a good measure of mastery of the subject, but difficult to score completely accurately.
-A history test written for high reliability will be entirely multiple choice.
-It isn't as good at measuring knowledge of history, but can easily be scored with great precision.
+It will be a good measure of mastery of the subject, but it will be difficult to score completely accurately.
+A history test designed for high reliability will be entirely multiple-choice.
+It isn't as good at measuring historical knowledge, but it can be scored with great precision.
 We may generalize from this.
 The more reliable our estimate is of what we purport to measure, the less certain we are that we are actually measuring that aspect of attainment.

 It is well to distinguish between "subject-matter" validity and "predictive" validity.
-The former, used widely in education, predicts the score a student would get on a similar test but with different questions.
+The former, widely used in education, predicts the score a student would get on a similar test with different questions.
 The latter, used widely in the workplace, predicts performance.
-Thus, a subject-matter-valid test of knowledge of driving rules is appropriate while a predictively valid test would assess whether the potential driver could follow those rules.
+Thus, a subject-matter-valid test of knowledge of driving rules is appropriate, while a predictive test would assess whether the potential driver could follow those rules.

 Practicality

 This principle refers to the time and cost constraints during the construction and administration of an assessment instrument.
 Meaning that the test should be economical to provide.
 The format of the test should be simple to understand.
-Moreover, solving a test should remain within suitable time.
+Moreover, solving a test should remain within a suitable time frame.
 It is generally simple to administer.
 Its assessment procedure should be particular and time-efficient.

 Authenticity

-The assessment instrument is authentic when it is contextualized, contains natural language and meaningful, relevant, and interesting topic, and replicates real world experiences.
+The assessment instrument is authentic when it is contextualized, contains natural language and meaningful, relevant, and interesting topics, and replicates real-world experiences.

 Washback

-This principle refers to the consequence of an assessment on teaching and learning within classrooms.
+This principle concerns the consequences of assessment for teaching and learning in classrooms.
 Washback can be positive and negative.
 Positive washback refers to the desired effects of a test, while negative washback refers to the negative consequences of a test.
-In order to have positive washback, instructional planning can be used.
+To achieve positive washback, instructional planning can be used.